marc-aurele-besner/marc-aurele-besner/README.md

 ### Hi, my name is Marc-Aurele (or Mark) 👋

-#### I'm a Web3 full-stack engineer with a passion for blockchain technology and building open-source tools.
+#### I'm a Web3 full-stack & Solidity engineer with a passion for blockchain technology and building open-source tools.

 I'm dedicated to creating innovative solutions and tools that make it easier for developers to build decentralized applications and integrate smart contracts into their projects.
 I believe that blockchain technology has the potential to revolutionize the way we interact online and I'm committed to contributing to its development.